sumithrb/docs-csm/operations/conman/Manage_Node_Consoles.md

     cray-console-operator-6cf89ff566-kfnjr
     ```

-1. Find the cray-console-node pod that is connected to the node.
+1. (`ncn-mw#`) Find the cray-console-node pod that is connected to the node.
 Be sure to substitute the actual component name (xname) of the node in the command below.

     ```bash
     XNAME=<xname>